canonical/operator/README.md

         # Handle the event here.
 ```

-Every standard event in juju may observed that way, and you can also easily
+Every standard event in Juju may observed that way, and you can also easily
 define your own events in your custom types.

-Once ready your charm code is ready, deploy the charm as normal with:
+Once your charm is ready, deploy it as normal with:

 ```
 juju deploy .